Skip to content

 _validate_delete_operator(actual_key, value)

-# Idempotent: no error if key doesn't exist
+# Error if key doesn't exist

 if actual_key not in result: